-- May be most appropriate when there is a cohesive supply chain, supplying large organisations. - It will work best where there are sufficient funders in a given region willing to work together to address environmental issues in their supply chains; and sufficient farmers in that region who want to implement regenerative practices on their land.
+- May be most appropriate when there is a cohesive supply chain, supplying large organisations. - It will work best where there are sufficient buyers willing to incest in addressing environmental issues in their supply chains and where there is sufficient competition between willing sellers so the price they want to be paid is acceptable to buyers.